jiajiezhang7/LAPS/.augment/rules/experiment.md

 description: "Example description"
 ---

-- everytime you make some progress on paper experiment, you shall edit file /home/johnny/action_ws/docs/experiment_detailed_todo.md to make a record about the new progress, and keep this document clean and tidy, containing the most accurate current experiment status.
+- everytime you make some progress on paper experiment, you shall make a record about the new progress, and keep this document clean and tidy, containing the most accurate current experiment status.
-- otas experiments refer to otas_experiment.md, ABD experiments refer to abd_experiment.md
+- otas experiments refer to /home/johnny/action_ws/comapred_algorithm/OTAS/otas_experiment.md, ABD experiments refer to /home/johnny/action_ws/comapred_algorithm/ABD/docs/abd_experiment.md